1885 Aylesbury by-election: Candidates

 The Liberals chose another scion of the Rothschild family, Ferdinand de Rothschild.
 'Ferdy' Rothschild, who was aged 46 years at the time of the by-election, was a man of considerable independent means as a result of his family connections and spent most of his time in art collecting and appreciation, although he also had a great fondness for country sports.
 It was Ferdy who was responsible for the building of the magnificent, Château-like Waddesdon Manor.
 Ferdinand was the brother-in-law of Natty Rothschild, who was the brother of Ferdy's late wife Evelina (1839-1866).
 Natty did not like Ferdinand and considered him 'effete, fussy and pretentious'.
 However politically, as it turned out, Ferdinand was in tune with his brother-in-law as they both moved from the Liberal to the Liberal Unionist Party cutting themselves off from Gladstone on the issue of Ireland.

-The Conservatives, who had history of sharing the Aylesbury seat with the Liberals, chose Mr William Graham as their candidate.
+The Conservatives, who had a history of sharing the Aylesbury seat with the Liberals, chose Mr William Graham as their candidate.

 The campaign

 Graham announced his candidature and launched his campaign at the market ordinary held at the George Hotel in Aylesbury on 27 June 1885 with a speech to assembled businessmen.
 Rothschild issued an address to the electors on 30 June.
-Among the reforms he said he would support were measures for making the transfer of land cheaper and easier, equalising duties on property and the abolition or modification of the law on entail.
+Among the reforms he said he would support were measures for making the transfer of land cheaper and easier, equalising duties on the property and the abolition or modification of the law on entail.
 He was in favour of some degree of the licensing of public houses to be placed in the hands of the ratepayers, deplored the economic conditions which had afflicted rural areas and pledged to do what he could to alleviate hardships and make the cultivation of land more attractive.
-He stated that every cottage occupier should be given enough garden ground to grow his own food and, like other members of his family, said he was strongly supportive of measures designed to extend and secure civil and religious rights.
+He stated that every cottage occupier should be given enough garden ground to grow his food and, like other members of his family, said he was strongly supportive of measures designed to extend and secure civil and religious rights.
 He was a free trader, opposed to any levies of taxes on imported food.
 These articulate sounding views may not however have been all Ferdinand's own work.
-The Liberal politician Lewis 'Loulou' Harcourt regarded Ferdy as something of a political protégée but wrote in his diary that while he was glad Ferdinand had been selected as candidate, senior Liberals had reservations that he was capable of getting through the campaign without someone to look after him.
+The Liberal politician Lewis 'Loulou' Harcourt regarded Ferdy as something of a political protégée but wrote in his diary that while he was glad Ferdinand had been selected as a candidate, senior Liberals had reservations that he was capable of getting through the campaign without someone to look after him.
 He also recorded that Ferdy was 'profoundly ignorant on all political subjects and was in need of a great deal of cramming'.
 Fortunately, Harcourt records, he was to visit the constituency soon and speak for Rothschild and no doubt did his best to bring his protégée up to scratch.

 Meetings and canvassing took place, with visits from Liberal and Conservative MPs – some were described as 'uproarious' and a free for all took place outside the George Hotel after polls had closed on the evening of 16 July.